HuanyuZhang/INSPECTRE/README.md

 Prerequisites
 =====
-This project works on Python3, and we use the package of [Numpy](http://www.numpy.org), the fundamental package for scientific computing with Python.
-We also use [matplotlib](https://matplotlib.org/index.html) for the plot.
-Before running the code, make sure Python3, Numpy and Matplotlib are properly installed.
+This project is implemented in Python3, using [Numpy](http://www.numpy.org) and [matplotlib](https://matplotlib.org/index.html).
+Before running the code, make sure Python3, Numpy and Matplotlib are installed.
+Note that our code for entropy estimation is incompatible with Python2.

 * [Instruction for installing Python3](https://docs.python.org/3/using/index.html)
 * [Instruction for installing Numpy](https://www.scipy.org/install.html)